 Explore our Manuka Honey Skin and Body Lotions

-Honey and yoghurt can help treat candidiasis (thrush) during pregnancy
+Honey and yoghurt remedy for candidiasis (thrush) during pregnancy

 Candidiasis (thrush) is common during pregnancy.
-A study investigating the use of yoghurt and a multifloral honey instead of an antifungal cream found that the honey and yoghurt mixture reduced symptoms of thrush more than using an antifungal cream.
+The use of yoghurt and a multifloral honey instead of an antifungal cream could be beneficial naturally.

 How to choose the best Manuka Honey during pregnancy

-If you’re taking Manuka Honey during pregnancy to boost your immune system, soothe coughs or sore throats and treat candidiasis, you’re best reaching for a Manuka Honey with UMF10+ or MGO250+ ratings.
-These indicate that the Manuka Honey is medicinal grade.
+Manuka Honey with UMF10+ or MGO250+ ratings indicate that the Manuka Honey is medicinal grade.

 Explore our UMF and MGO Manuka Honey range.